1601-mma2013/Checked/README.md

 	- The device can use in a bag, either you place your scanner in hand bag or luggage

 6. tools
-	- It is a scanner that connect with your phone/tablet, use with an application
+	- The devices need to connect with your phone/tablet, have to download an application, set a check list(items that you might want to bring) in your phone.
+It will scan whether the specific item that you have attach with the tag is it in the bag

 7. challenges
-	- To make sure all the stuff is in the bag
+	- To detect the items that listed down in check list, make sure all items attend in bag

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers
 1. Workflows among multiple people
-	- You can scan several things, as much as you can, when you listed out in your devices, through the application
+	- You can scan several things when you listed out in your devices, through the application

 2. environments
 	- Place device in a bag/luggage